Infinite-Nomic/Infinite-Nomic/round6/rules.md

 their factory factorially.
 The effects of this are decided by which module they have equipped.

+A player may hire other players to work in their factory.
+To do so, the player doing the hiring and the player being hired must both indicate their agreement factorially.
+If and when a player collects from their factory, they receive one additional point for each player in their employ, and each player in their employ receives one Dad Coin.

+A player may hire multiple other players to work in their factory, but no player may work in more than one factory at a time.
+A player may not hire themselves to work in their own factory.
+A player may fire any of their employees or quit their job by announcing it factorially.

 The following types of modules are defined:

 **Name**: Default